NeoFantom/codeNotes/md/Git.md

    - `git stash (-a | --all)` Stash all, including *untracked, ignored*.
 1. `git revert` Do a new commit that reverts the last commit. *Requires working tree to be clean.* *Best for public changes.*
    - `git revert HEAD` Revert last commit.
+1. `git reset` Various usages.
+   - `git reset` (No arguments.)
+Clear index tree.
-1. `git reset [options=--mixed] <commit id>` Roll back to the previous commit and withdraw the commits after it. *Best for local changes.*
+   - `git reset [<options> = --mixed] <commit id>` Roll back to the previous commit and withdraw the commits after it. *Best for local changes.*
       - `--soft` Reset only HEAD.
       - `--mixed` Reset HEAD and index, move staged changes into working tree.
       - `--hard` Reset HEAD, index and working tree.
 All uncommitted changes are lost.
 1. `git clean` Clean untracked files. *Must be used with parameter*.
    - `git clean -i` Interactive.
    - `git clean -f` Forced clean.